tiepdotme/home/_spinning-reels/700-series.md

 series: 700
 type: spinning
 price: "769.00"
-description: The 700 series spinning reel is designed to bring in larger fish.
+description: The IRT700 spinning reel will help you win the fight against larger fish.
 long_description: |
-  The 700 series spinning reel is designed to bring in larger fish.
-This is the reel you want when battling a white marlin, sailfish, king mackerel, or gaffer dolphin.
+  The IRT700 spinning reel will help you win the fight against larger fish.

-  This reel is also ideal for blackfin tuna and larger sharks.
+  This is the reel that you want when battling White Marlin, Sailfish, king Mackerel, or Gaffer Dolphin.
+The IRT700 is also ideal for Blackfin Tuna and larger sharks.

 braided-line-capacity:
   - 505/50